arafato/alicloud-core-concepts-book/manuscript/infrastructure_essentials.md

 ### Dedicated Hosts (DDH)
 ECS instances as discussed in the previous section share the underlying physical servers with different tenants.
 For scenarios that require strict isolation of the underlying resources DDH is a specialized solution for enterprise customers.
 DDH provides a dedicated hosting environment for a single tenant based on the virtualization technology of Alibaba Cloud.
 It offers flexible and scalable services that enable you to enjoy exclusive use of all resources provided by a physical server.

 A very useful feature for cost-efficiency is the ability to over-provision a DDH.
-This is only possible with certain DDH instance types such as the `ddh.v5`.
-It allows you to provision 336 vCPUS on a 48 core machine.
+This is only possible with certain DDH instance types such as the `ddh.c6s`, `ddh.g6s`, or `ddh.r6s`.
+The memory-optimized type `ddh.r6s` allows you to provision 416 vCPUS on a 52 core machine for example.
 This way you can fully utilize your compute capacity in case your workloads have a lot of idle time.
 See https://www.alibabacloud.com/help/doc-detail/68564.htm for a complete list of all DDH instance types and their respective specifications.

 In case the physical machine is malfunctioning failover to a healthy instance is managed automatically by Alibaba Cloud.
 A new healthy DDH will be assigned automatically from the shared pool to the your account, and after the migration is done, the crashed DDH will be removed from your account.
 The DDH ID will remain the same after the migration, the machine ID will be different, though.
 Note that automatic failover is not supported for DDHs with local storage (i.e. `ddh.i2`).